Chiral differential operators: formal loop group actions and associated modules: Introduction

-In the case where $\pi$ is a principal frame bundle of $TM$, we find a better description of $\CDO(P)$ such that (among other things) the formal loop group action becomes manifest.
-This occupies the second half of \S\ref{sec.CDOP} and leads to the following result, which is central to the rest of the paper:
+In the case $\pi:P\rightarrow M$ is a principal frame bundle of $TM$, we find a better description of $\CDO(P)$ such that (among other things) the formal loop group action becomes manifest.
+This occupies the second half of \S\ref{sec.CDOP} and leads to the following result: